kausm1s/Indian-States-Visualisation/README.md

 -------------------------------------------------------------------------------------------------------------------

-There are 3 R files in the zip folder:
+There are 3 R files:

 	global.R